 We wanted to make drunken chicken but never knew how to really make it.
 We have always enjoyed the soupy type of drunken chicken and so we did a search on the internet for recipes of this dish.
 We were quite surprised how many versions of drunken chicken there are out there.
 Here is one that sounded simple and delicious.

 The one we found is a popular Chinese appetizer which is recommended served cold.
 I am not sure why it is called an appetizer but the amount of meat does not really qualify this as a appetizer but more of a main meal.
 Anyway, I prefer to serve it warm with rice for dinner.
-This is very much like every popular Hainanese Chicken Rice with a touch of chinese cooking wine.
+This is very much like every popular Hainanese Chicken Rice with a touch of Chinese cooking wine.

 I was intrigued by the instructions to soak the cooked chicken in cooking wine for “a few days”.
-Instead of chinese cooking wine, you may use sherry instead.
+Instead of Chinese cooking wine, you may use sherry instead.
 So, read on …

 Ingredients